n-kamata/ObjectDetection/README.md

     - test - contains 3 files to test our model and create inference videos
 ```

-The `training` and `val` folder contains file that have been downsampled: we have selected one every 10 frames from 10 fps videos.
+The `training` and `val` folder contains file that have been downsampled: I have selected one every 10 frames from 10 fps videos.
 The `testing` folder contains frames from the 10 fps video without downsampling.
 Note that (/home/workspace) is a location of where the files was extracted using git clone.

-Using Waymo datasets, we have tried to split data following 90:10 ratio.
+Using Waymo datasets, I have tried to split data following 90:10 ratio.
 Actually, 86 files in `training` and 10 files in `val` folders.

 ### Visualization
-We use jupyter nootebook to visualize our analisys and test result with with Firefox or Google chrome.
+I use jupyter nootebook to visualize our analisys and test result with with Firefox or Google chrome.

 ```
 jupyter notebook --port 3002 --ip=0.0.0.0 --allow-root
 ```

 ### Development environment (Dependancy)
 The follwing is a list of the environment (dependencies) used to execute this project.
-We want to install them using `pip install` command.
-This project is based on the [Udacity Github repository](https://github.com/udacity/nd013-c1-vision-starter), we can use this as reference too.
+I want to install them using `pip install` command.
+This project is based on the [Udacity Github repository](https://github.com/udacity/nd013-c1-vision-starter), I can use this as reference too.
 ```
 jupyter                       1.0.0
 jupyter-client                5.3.4